-The site is not deemed to be environmental sensitive and as a result it will not introduce unacceptable environmental impacts.
+The site and associated infrastructure areas are not deemed to be environmental sensitive and as a result it will not introduce unacceptable environmental impacts.

 With the use of energy and resource efficient methods i.e. rainwater harvesting, solar heating/heat pumps etc, the development will manage unwanted additional demand on resources within an urban context.